infertux/growatt_exporter/README.md

-# epever_exporter
+# growatt_exporter

-epever_exporter is a standalone program written in C that can query Epever/Epsolar Tracer solar charge controllers and output metrics compatible with Prometheus.
+growatt_exporter is a standalone program written in C that can query Growatt solar inverters (tested on SPF5000ES so far) and output metrics compatible with Prometheus.

 This allows to monitor PV production, battery status, etc. on a nice Grafana interface.